cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-5. Add a function that obtains the signing client and signer's address, a.k.a. future transaction `creator`, by setting up Keplr and connecting to it:
+5. Add a function that obtains the signing client and signer's address (a.k.a. future transaction `creator`) by setting up Keplr and connecting to it:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/NewGameModal/NewGameModal.tsx#L60-L83]
     protected async getSigningStargateClient(): Promise<CreatorInfo> {